manwar/theweeklychallenge/content/blog/review-challenge-089.md

 [**Jorg Sommrey**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-089/jo-37/perl/ch-1.pl)

-Jorg cleverly wraps up the two loops in his combination generator into pair of `reduce` functions borrowed from `Lisrt::Util`.
+Jorg cleverly wraps up the two loops in his combination generator into pair of `reduce` functions borrowed from `List::Util`.
 Much like `map`, `reduce` acts on successive elements of a list, replacing an accumulator with the result of a function applied to the accumulator and the next element in the sequence.
 It's a powerful core idea in functional programming, a sort of melding of a `map` with it's own variable that can "reduce" a list to a single value.
 Think of the way `sum` applies addition across a list to produce a single value. `reduce` is the generalized archetype for that more specific function.

 ```perl
     use Math::Utils 'gcd';